Club House

 Enviromental Clean up with Maisha Mema Clubhouse.

-(Below is the children in the old Clubhouse!)
+(Below are the children in the old Clubhouse!)

 Environmental care is one of the steps of becoming responsible!